Last Updated on November 28, 2023 by Laura Teso

 The plod quad

 The quad trip was fun but intensive!
 I had arrangements with the owner of a local agriturismo, so that my husband and I could share a quad.
 My husband drove the most of the time, I just drove for 10 minutes along the easiest part of the path.
 And the most panoramic too.
 I told the renter (who led us) that it was the first time on a quad for us.
 But he went too far!
 In fact I prefer not to write the name of the place.
 We drove through the countryside along unpaved roads.
 OK.
 We saw beautiful sights.
 OK.

 But in many stretches the road was very uneven and full of rocks.
 I don’t know how many bashes I took!
 We forded a river.
 Twice.
 The first time it was fun.
 The water was very low and nothing happened.
-But then we forded another river and got quite wet.
+But the second time we got quite wet.
 Luckily we had extra socks and extra shoes in the car!
 It was fun, but it was also uncomfortable and not at all suitable for everybody.
 Honestly, I think that he should have brought us to more quiet paths in order for us to simply enjoy a different activity.
 We didn’t want to attend a Camel Trophy!
-Plus my shoes got ruined.

 Saturnia Hot Springs